Kansas Anymore

-Kansas Anymore is the second studio album by American singer-songwriter Role Model, released on July 19, 2024, by Interscope Records.
+Kansas Anymore is the second studio album by American singer-songwriter Role Model, released on July 19, 2024, by Interscope and Polydor Records.
 Executive produced by Noah Conrad, the album explores indie-folk and country influences, departing from the alt-pop style of 2022's Rx.
 The album features a guest appearance from Lizzy McAlpine on the track "So Far Gone".
 Its title is a reference to a scene from the 1939 film The Wizard of Oz – wherein, after arriving in Oz, Dorothy Gale (played by Judy Garland) remarks to her dog Toto: "I have a feeling we're not in Kansas anymore."

-Four singles, "Oh, Gemini", "Deeply Still in Love", "Look at That Woman" and "Scumbag", preceded the album's release.
+Kansas Anymore was preceded by the release of four singles—"Oh, Gemini", "Deeply Still in Love", "Look at That Woman" and "Scumbag".
 A deluxe edition, sub-titled The Longest Goodbye, was released on February 14, 2025.
 The reissue features four new songs, including the single "Sally, When the Wine Runs Out", a country-inspired track that went viral on social media, and Role Model's first to reach the Billboard charts.
 An acoustic version of "The Longest Goodbye" featuring Icelandic singer-songwriter Laufey served as the 6th single, released on July 9, 2025.

 To support the album, Role Model accompanied Gracie Abrams on the Secret of Us Tour (2024–2025) as an opener at select stops, before embarking on the No Place Like Tour in 2025.